Eat, speak and smile with confidence again. Dental implants – the modern choice for tooth replacement.

 There are four reasons why you might consider dental implants:

-When using an implant to close the gap, the neighbouring teeth are not affected and the natural tooth surface remains intact.
+When using an implant to replace a missing tooth, the neighbouring teeth are not affected.
+They do not need to be ground down and so their natural tooth surface remains intact.

 A Long-Term Alternative to Removable Dentures: